Frequently Asked Questions

 Do Parent Plus Borrowers Have Access To Any Income Driven Repayment Plans?

 Parent Plus Borrowers do not have access to any IDR plans unless they consolidate their Parent Plus Loans.
 One consolidation will give them access to ICR - Income Contingent Repayment - which is the least generous of all the income driven plans.
 Two consolidations with multiple Parent Plus Loans - also know as the Double Consolidation Loophole - allows Parent Plus borrowers to get access to the more generous IDR plans.
 However the Double Consolidation Strategy involves multiple consolidations with multiple Loan Service Providers and is not recommended unless assistance from a knowledgable student loan professional is sought.
+The Double Consolidation Loophole Strategy will be available until July 1, 2025 - new consolidations finishing after this date will not be accepted into any IDR plans except for ICR.

 6